lennart-rth/Live-Earth-Wallpapers/README.md

 For **MacOs** use feh, osascript or apple_defaults as -p flag.\
 For **Windows** use windows as -p flag.

 Experience shows that not every programm will work.
-But most of the time at least one programm will work.;)
+But most of the time at least one will.;)

 <details>
 <summary><h3>Manual installation</h3></summary>